simonmeggle/sakuli-compose/README.md

 proxygen    | 2018/02/17 23:34:13 Contents of /conf/proxy.conf did not change.
 Skipping notification ''
 ```

-When you start a Sakuli suite (see above),  `docker-gen` will get notified...
+When you start two Sakuli chains (see above),  `docker-gen` will get notified...

 ```
 proxygen    | 2018/02/17 23:34:38 Received event start for container 8bc5f8a1ccd6